Creeper (DC Comics): The New 52

-In 2011, DC Comics created a new version of its universe called The New 52.
-In this timeline, the Creeper is first seen in a brief cameo when he is considered as a candidate for a new United Nations-sanctioned Justice League International team.
-In The Phantom Stranger (vol. 4) #7 (June 2013), Jack Ryder is introduced as a talk show host at Morgan Edge's network who recently quit his job.
+In The New 52 continuity reboot, the Creeper is first seen in a brief cameo when he is considered as a candidate for a new United Nations-sanctioned Justice League International team.
+In Phantom Stranger #7, Jack Ryder is introduced as a talk show host working at Morgan Edge's network who recently quit his job.
 After encountering the Phantom Stranger, Ryder is killed by a monster attacking Metropolis.
-The Presence, in the form of a dog, notes that Ryder's story is not over, that he was not led to his death but rather to his destiny.
+The Presence, in the form of a dog, notes that Ryder's story is not over and that he was not led to his death, but rather to his destiny.

-In Katana #3-4 (June-July 2013), the New 52 version of the Creeper is a malicious and fearsome-looking oni who regularly "rides" human hosts to cause chaos and violence.
-Unlike previous incarnations, this Creeper is a villain (though why he would be considered for membership in Justice League International earlier is never explained).
-This oni is revealed to be locked inside Soultaker, the mystical sword of the hero Katana, along with many other souls of enemies the blade has defeated over the centuries.
-When the villain Killer Croc breaks the sword, all the souls are released, including the Creeper, who reveals that he sometimes whispered to Katana through the sword, pretending to be her dead husband.
-Seeking out a new body to "ride", the Creeper discovers the recently deceased Jack Ryder and decides to possess it.
+In Katana, the Creeper is revealed to be an oni who possesses human hosts to cause chaos and violence and was previously sealed inside Soultaker, the mystical sword wielded by Katana.
+When Killer Croc breaks the sword, all the souls are released, including the Creeper.
+Seeking out a new body to "ride", the Creeper discovers the recently deceased Jack Ryder and decides to possess him.

-The relationship between this oni Creeper and Jack Ryder is further explored in Justice League Dark #23.1 (subtitled Creeper #1), part of the Forever Evil crossover.
+The relationship between Jack Ryder and the oni is further explored in Justice League Dark #23.1, part of the Forever Evil crossover.
 The story reveals the Creeper's past in feudal Japan and describes him as a wild being who "justifies cruel temper tantrums under the guise of spreading chaos".
-Although in his appearance in the series Katana indicated the Creeper was defeated by Katana herself and that he has possessed Jack Ryder's body before, the origin revealed in Justice League Dark contradicts this by revealing the oni demon has been trapped inside of Soultaker since the days of feudal Japan, passing the time by tormenting the other imprisoned souls, and that he never and could never have met Jack Ryder before meeting him after being freed.
-Possessing Ryder's body results in Jack Ryder being resurrected, unaware that he now shares his body with an oni demon who occasionally takes over his form and uses him to cause chaos and death.
-Ryder is confused by his occasional blackouts, but continues working as a TV reporter for the show Life After Death.
+Jack Ryder is resurrected after the oni possesses him and is unaware that he now shares his body with the oni, who occasionally takes over his form and uses him to cause chaos and death.